Queens Campus, 718-990-6375

 Career Peers are student paraprofessionals who enhance the experience of fellow students by modeling professionalism and sharing expertise gained through internships and leadership activities.
 They play a valuable role in supporting the mission of University Career Services, serving as a resource to internal and external constituents, including students, faculty, administration and employers.
-University Career Services is currently accepting applications.
-If you are interested in applying for a Career Peer position please complete the application and send it to Joni O'Hagan along with a copy of your resume.
+University Career Services is not currently accepting Career Peer applications.
+Check back in October 2015 for more information.

 If you have any questions about the Career Peer program, please contact Joni O’Hagan, Senior Associate Director at (718) 990-6376.

 Click here for Career and Internship Resources

 Career Action Plan